Mammary Cancer in Cats and Dogs

 • Ulceration: Malignant tumours may cause the skin over the affected area to ulcerate or break open.

-• Pain or Discomfort: Pets may show signs of pain when touched in the mammary area or lick the affected area excessively.
+• Pain or discomfort: Pets may show signs of pain when touched in the mammary area or lick the affected area excessively.

 • Lethargy: In advanced stages, pets may become more lethargic or show decreased appetite.